OpenTelemetry and OpenTracing

 Choose a published Docker image such as

 Determine which ports to open on your container.
-OpenTelemetry traces are sent to the OpenTelemetry Collector over TCP or UDP on a number of ports, which must be exposed on the container.
+OpenTelemetry traces are sent to the OpenTelemetry Collector over TCP or UDP on several ports, which must be exposed on the container.
 By default, traces are sent over OTLP/gRPC on port

 55680, but common protocols and their ports include: